How to Inspect Boat Fuel for Water Intrusion

 Before checking your boat’s fuel, make sure you’re in a well-ventilated area with no naked flames or other flammable sources of ignition.

-Check for water in boat fuel
+Checking for water in boat fuel water separator

 Check the Fuel Line